Ahmad-Hazrati/django-event/README.md

   - The event in the category page is navigable and prompt the user to the event detail page once selected.
   ![Category Page](/media/images/category_page.png)<br><br>
 - __Profile Page__
-  - The profile page is only visible to authorized user and comprises of profile properties, an edit button and latest events created by the user.
+  - The profile page is only visible to authorized user and comprises profile properties, an edit button, and the latest events created by the user.
-  - The user can edit its profile avatar and bio in here.
+  - The user can edit their profile avatar and bio here.
   ![Profile Page](/media/images/profile_page.png)<br><br>
 - __Logout Page__
-  - The logout page is only visible to authorized user and allows the user to logout securely from the website.
+  - The logout page is only visible to authorized users and allows the user to logout securely from the website.
   ![Logout Page](/media/images/logout_page.png)<br><br>
 - __Register Page__
-  - The register page is only visible to unauthorized user and allows the user to create an account and securely access the website.
+  - The register page is only visible to unauthorized users and allows the user to create an account and securely access the website.
   - The page allows the user to fill out the form and sign up.
 The page includes a login button to navigate the user to login page in case already has an account.
   ![Register Page](/media/images/register_page.png)<br><br>
 - __Login Page__